Generalized solutions of the stochastic Burgers equation: Introduction

-We remark that it is believed that the Cole-Hopf solution $U(t, x):=\nabla_x \log Z(t,x)$, where $Z(t,x)$ denotes the solution of the stochastic heat equation with multiplicative noise, is the correct physical solution of (\ref{burg}), see \cite{BG} and \cite{BCJL}.
-How to make sense of this solution?\\
+We remark that it is believed that the Cole--Hopf solution $U(t, x):=\nabla_x \log Z(t,x)$, where $Z(t,x)$ denotes the solution of the stochastic heat equation with multiplicative noise, is the correct physical solution of (\ref{burg}), see \cite{BCJL} and \cite{BG}.
+We mention also that the Cole--Hopf solution is related to the KPZ equation, see \cite{Hairer}.

-Many instances are known in which equations of physics have no distributional solution or in which the natural candidate for a solution is a distribution which is not solution in the sense of distribution theory, see \cite{colombeau1} p.
-204-207, p.
-218, p.
-220-233, as well as the literature on $\delta$ waves and $\delta'$ waves \cite{Pa, Shelkovich1, Shelkovich2}.\\

-In order to give sense to this expected solution of the multidimensional stochastic Burgers equation we introduce a new concept of solution strongly inspired by previous works of numerous authors using generalized solutions for equations of mathematical physics in cases in which the expected or known (for instance from numerical investigations) solutions do not make sense within distribution theory: \cite{ colb2, DanilovOS, Dan, Grosser, maslov, ober2, Pa}.
-In particular such generalized solutions have been considered for stochastic equations in \cite{albe, ober3, ober4}. \\
+We introduce a new concept of solution in order to give sense to this expected solution of the multidimensional stochastic Burgers equation.
+This new concept of solution is strongly inspired by previous works of many authors using generalized solutions for equations of mathematical physics in cases in that the expected or known (for instance from numerical investigations) solutions do not make sense within distribution theory: \cite{ colb, colb2, Grosser, ober2, Pa}.
+In particular such generalized solutions have been considered for stochastic equations in \cite{albe}, \cite{Russo}, \cite{ober4}. \\

-We denote by $\mathcal{D}((0,T) \times \mathbf{R}^d ; \mathbf{R}^d)$ the space of the infinitely differentiable functions with compact support in $(0,T) \times \mathbf{R}^d$ and values in $\mathbf{R}^d$.
+We denote by $\mathcal{D}((0,T) \times \mathbb{R}^d ; \mathbb{R}^d)$ the space of the infinitely differentiable functions with compact support in $(0,T) \times \mathbb{R}^d$ and values in $\mathbb{R}^d$.

 Let us denote by $\mathcal{L}_B$ the Burgers operator,